mdn/content/files/en-us/web/api/attribution_reporting_api/generating_reports/index.md

 The properties are as follows:

 - `"attribution_destination"`
-  - : A string representing the attribution `destination` URL set in the source registration (via the associated {{httpheader("Attribution-Reporting-Register-Source")}} response header).
+  - : A string, or an array of 2–3 strings, depending on whether the source was registered with multiple destinations or not.
+These strings represent the attribution [`"destination"`](/en-US/docs/Web/HTTP/Headers/Attribution-Reporting-Register-Source#destination) site(s) set in the source registration via the associated {{httpheader("Attribution-Reporting-Register-Source")}} response header.
 - `"source_event_id"`
   - : A string representing the attribution source ID.
 This is equal to the `source_event_id` set in the source registration (via the associated {{httpheader("Attribution-Reporting-Register-Source")}} response header).
 - `"trigger_data"`